 One in four people in Indiana have a disability.
 Given the number of Hoosiers with disabilities, and the desire to make health program and health care accessible, it is important to understand how to best accommodate and effectively communicate with people with disabilities.
 The workshop will feature a panel of local community members with disabilities, Dr. Amy Sekhar, owner of Point Blue Training and Consulting, and Dr. Jae Chul Lee from the Center for Health Equity, Indiana Institute on Disability and Community.

 The current landscape for disability and health in Indiana

 Common barriers experienced by people with disabilities in health care or health promotion settings

 Disability awareness, sensitivity, and effective communication.

-Due to the COVID-19 pandemic, we have decided to offer these workhsops online using Zoom web conferencing.
+Due to the COVID-19 pandemic, we have decided to offer these workshops online using Zoom web conferencing.
 While the workshops will be online, we will feature speakers and resources from the Indianapolis, Gary, and New Albany communities.
 The dates will be announced in March.

 September 2021 - Indianapolis

 November 2021 - New Albany